sburn/docker-apache-atlas/README.md

 Apache Atlas Docker image
 =======================================

-This Apache Atlas is build from 2.0.0-release source tarball and patched to be run in a Docker container.
+This Apache Atlas is built from the 2.0.0-release source tarball and patched to be run in a Docker container.

+Atlas is built with embedded HBase + Solr and it is pre-initialized (atlas_start.py -setup), so you can run Artas after image download without additional steps.

+If you want to use external Atlas backends, set them up according to [the documentation](https://atlas.apache.org/Configuration.html).

 Basic usage
 -----------